vendidero/woocommerce-germanized/readme.txt

 * *Post, DHL, UPS, DPD (Pro), GLS (Pro) and Hermes (Pro) Integration* - Generate labels for shipments and returns right from your backend.
 Offer preferred delivery services to your customers.
 * *Payment Gateway: SEPA direct debit* - Receive payments via direct debit.
 We've added a XML export to transfer payments to your bank.
 * *Payment Gateway: Pay by Invoice* - Allow certain customers to pay by invoice.
 Best integration with our PDF invoices feature (Pro).
-* *Online Revocation Form* - Allow customers to submit revocations by filling out a form on your revocation page.
 * *Sale Price Labels* - Prepend your WooCommerce sale prices by certain tags e.g. old price and new price.
 * *Photovoltaic Systems* - Sell photovoltaic systems by applying the zero tax rate for customers who meet the legal requirements
 * *Differential Taxation* - Insert special notices for products which a differential taxed.